 5. Driving and roads in New Zealand

-Just like in the UK and Australia, they drive on the left-hand side In New Zealand.
+Just like in the UK and Australia, they drive on the left-hand side in New Zealand.
 So, it follows that the steering wheel sits on the right-hand side of the car.
 (Don’t be surprised if you try and get into the wrong door for much of the first day!).
 Moreover, if you are driving a manual, the gear stick will be on the opposite side.
 So it will take some time to get used to it.

 It is worth noting that in some regions, particularly remote ones where hiking is a popular activity, you might experience gravel roads.
 Some companies don’t allow their regular cars to be driven along gravel roads.
 Therefore, you should consider hiring a 4WD if you plan to visit areas where you might encounter them.